 Issues such as transparency and participation processes will continue to be important for system development.
 This is because they can provide a means for customers and other stakeholders to contribute and operate effectively across the electricity system.
-We expect SONI to explain how it plans to involve stakeholders in its decision-making on an ongoing basis, and its vision for how stakeholder participations can be enhanced over time.
+We expect SONI to explain how it plans to involve stakeholders in its decision-making on an ongoing basis, and its vision for how stakeholder participations can continue to evolve over time to keep pace with best practice.

 We propose that SONI demonstrates that it will bring a system-wide perspective and approach across all parts of the NI energy system.
 We also expect it to demonstrate that it will support the ongoing development of the NI energy system.
-In doing so, it should improve system outcomes and better meet the needs of system users and energy consumers.
+In doing so, it should continue to improve system outcomes and better meet the needs of system users and energy consumers, while building on the recent reviews of the industry rules.
 This includes, for example, how it will meet the reasonable expectations of stakeholders for timely and effective progress on complex aspects of system development.
 This could, for example, be in the context of its role in the ISEM insofar as applicable to the SONI TSO control.